Imanm02/CE221-STP/README.md

 ## Assignments

-In the "Assignment" folder, you will find the solutions to the five theoretical assignments during the course.
+In the "Assignments" folder, you will find the solutions to the five theoretical assignments during the course.

 ## Presentation